 Physical Development and Wellness

 Provides opportunities to build motor skills, strength, stamina, and teamwork.
-Additionally, children gain the knowledge needed to make health lifestyle choices.
+Additionally, children gain the knowledge needed to make healthy lifestyle choices.

 Supports the mental processes needed to think, make sense of the world and build an understanding of academic content across different subjects.